MoserMichael/cstuff/all/blog/_posts/2014-12-02-effective-modern-cpp.md

 </blockquote>
 -   std::bind returns function object, first part is the 'callable' (lambda); second part argument to be evaluated on call.
--   so when func is called, it copies the vector<double> data from outer scope into captured variable data (it is a member of the closure instance)
+-   so when func is called, it copies the vector&lt;double&gt; data from outer scope into captured variable data (it is a member of the closure instance)
 -   works because closure has the same lifetime as bind object.

-(item 35) '
+(item 35)

 C++14 has lambdas with auto parameters